-The AllergyEasy program offers the thorough protection of its Universal Serum–one of the most comprehensive allergy serums available.
+The AllergyEasy program offers the thorough protection of its Comprehensive Allergy Serum.
 (Rather than just containing a few local pollens, it contains most common antigens from around the world).

 This is coupled with the proven benefits of sublingual immunotherapy (SLIT).
 Not only is SLIT highly convenient since it can be taken at home, it has also been proven to be effective and safer than allergy shots.